 Cambridge MPP Belinda Karahalios ejected from QP Chamber for not being vaccinated

-Cambridge MPP Belinda Karahalios was ejected from the Queen’s Park Legislative Chamber in Toronto Tuesday morning.
+TORONTO -- Cambridge MPP Belinda Karahalios was ejected from the Queen’s Park Legislative Chamber in Toronto Tuesday morning.

 Karahalios was asked twice to leave before she was escorted out.